Zuplu/postfix-tlspol/README.md

 If you enable prefetching via `config.yaml`, it is recommended to adjust your local DNS caching resolver to serve the original TTL response.

-For example, in Unbound, configure the following:
+For example, in `Unbound`, configure the following:
 ```
 cache-min-ttl: 10
-cache-max-ttl: 300
+cache-max-ttl: 240
 serve-original-ttl: yes
 ```
-This will serve the original TTL, but still reload the cache after `300` seconds, when a new query is made.
+This will serve the original TTL, but still skip the cache after `240` seconds, when a new query is made.
+(Note: Policies with TTL lower than 300 seconds are not elligible for prefetching.)

 It ensures that when postfix-tlspol prefetches policies before the TTL actually expires, the DNS cache won't be used (otherwise it would only prefetch for the residual TTL time).